-Some think the high volume, low cost oil and natural gas producers, Saudi Arabia and some other Persian Gulf states, are behind the lower pricing to squeeze out higher cost competitors, such as Russia, and the "fracking" industry in the U.S.A.
+Some think the high volume, low cost oil and natural gas producers, Saudi Arabia and some other Persian Gulf states, were behind the lower pricing to squeeze out higher cost competitors, such as Russia, and the "fracking" industry in the U.S.A.

 Low oil prices also make it harder for alternative technologies to compete on cost, such as electric cars and solar electric that require a substantial outlay to engage.

-(NOTE: I know Rev. Williams personally.
+(NOTE: I have met Lindsey Williams personally.
 Back in the 90's, a business associate of mine and I collaborated with Williams on a book.
-Some do not like his preachy delayed-payoff style of speaking, but he has transmitted a lot of important warnings over the last 30 years or so, with fair accuracy.
-More about Lindsey Williams)
+Some do not like his preachy delayed-payoff style of speaking, but he has transmitted a lot of important warnings from insiders over the last 30 years or so, with fair accuracy.

 The Libyan civil war and the fighting in Iraq and Syria, combined with the actions of speculators in oil contracts, pushed oil pricing to $100+ per barrel, where it had also been before.

 Since oil is a manipulated market like most of them, big time players in oil poise themselves for multiple rounds of vast profits as the price rises and falls and rises again, all as planned and orchestrated.
 Those in the know make mega money with any change, down or up.

 When the Federal Reserve Board completed the second round of "quantitative easing" ("QE2") funds in 2011, they had created another trillion dollars in funny money for buying U.S. Bonds as "buyer of last resort".
-This has substantially increased the national debt and fueled inflation, which is much higher than the altered figures put out by the government (see next section below).
+This has substantially increased the national debt, and has fueled inflation, which is much higher than the altered figures put out by the government (see next section below).

-Quantitative Easing has created amazing amounts of funny money to buy mortgage backed securities debt and U.S. Treasury debt.
+Quantitative Easing created amazing amounts of funny money for banks and other institutions to buy sub-prime mortgages, mortgage backed securities and U.S. Treasury debt.
 This along with the European bailouts has been inflationary, continuing the trend of the 20th Century that saw the dollar lose more than 90% of its value.
-The inflation in the U.S. would have been much worse if the bulk of these created dollars were not exported in the international banker game.
+The inflation in the U.S.A. would have been much worse if the bulk of these created dollars were not exported in the international banker game.

 The FED is currently the largest holder of U.S. debt, with China and Japan holding most of the rest.
 These and other nations no longer want to lend to the U.S., as they anticipate losses from either a devaluation of the dollar, or a financial collapse of the United States.
-The ongoing funding of government debt by the central bank creating play money out of nothing, has been horrendous economic policy.
+The ongoing funding of government debt by the central bank creating play money out of nothing has been horrendous economic policy.

-World Reserve & "Petro Dollar"
+World Reserve and "Petro Dollar"

 The U.S. dollar has been the world's "reserve currency" since the Breton Woods conference near the end of World War II.
 The U.S. gave financial assistance for the recovery of many other nations depleted by war, including Britain whose pound sterling was the previous reserve.
-For seventy years the dollar has been the benchmark currency for international trade.
+For over seventy years the dollar has been the benchmark currency for international trade.

 In fact, the dollar had been exclusively used for Persian Gulf oil sales since the early 1970's, when Secretary of State Henry Kissinger traded guaranteed security enforced by the U.S. military for "petro-dollar" status with key OPEC members, particularly Saudi Arabia.